TextRanch

 of this season vs from this season

 Both 'of this season' and 'from this season' are correct, but they are used in different contexts.
-'Of this season' is used to refer to something that belongs to or is associated with the current season, while 'from this season' is used to indicate the starting point or origin of something related to the current season.
+'Of this season' is used to refer to something that belongs to or is associated with the current season.
+'From this season' is used when indicating the starting point or origin of something related to the current season.

 This phrase is correct and commonly used in English to refer to something that belongs to or is associated with the current season.